starqi/ljenks-chess/README.md

 - En passant + old board state
 - Can only apply moves from an internal move list
 - Investigate Webpack Wasm generation
-- Castle will spawn a rook if not normal setup, and no rook to begin with